EPCCed/tesseract-docs/user-guide/connecting.rst

    private part of your key on your local machine only and export the access to remote sites

-Now you can use SSH to access Cirrus without needing to enter my username or the full hostname every time:
+Now you can use SSH to access Tesseract without needing to enter my username or the full hostname every time:

 ::

-    -bash-4.1$ ssh cirrus 'date'
+    -bash-4.1$ ssh tesseract 'date'
     Tue Dec 20 16:48:32 GMT 2016

 You can set up as many of these entries as you need in your local